esterpantaleo/etymology/docs/test.md

 <a name="module_APP..renderDescendantsAccordion"></a>

 ### APP~renderDescendantsAccordion()
-Render a dialog box with
+Renders a dialog box with
 an accordion, where each section of the accordion displays the graph of descendants in a specific language.